Home > Blogs

 Stacks:

-Stacks have 2 coils, both sense noise and
+Stacks have 2 coils, both sense noise and string signal almost equally.
+The pickup produces

 almost equal string signal in each coil, and equal hum level in each coil.
 The coils are wired out of phase to cancel signals in common.
 Hum is a signal in common but so is the string signal.
 Both hum and signal get cancelled, but the signal gets cancelled a little bit less because the strings are positioned on one end of the magnet so there is a little less signal sensed in the lower coil.
 The sonic output of the pickup is the difference between the level of string signal between the two coils.